 Save the Children has a proven track record of program responsibility and fiscal accountability.
 You can be assured that Save the Children uses the valuable resources sponsors provide in the most efficient, cost-effective ways possible.

 Our independently audited financial statements consistently show that nearly 9 out of every 10 dollars we spend goes to programs and services for children and families in need.
 Click here for more financial information.

 Will I always be sponsoring the same child?

 We work in real communities, with real families, in oftentimes difficult situations.
 We strive to provide a safe environment for children to learn, grow and play, but sometimes situations change and children have to leave our programs – for example, because the family has moved to a new home in another community.
 If your child leaves our sponsorship program, your sponsorship will be moved to a new child, so that you can continue helping children in need.
 Your new sponsorship signifies an important part of our ongoing work and is a sign that we’re reaching even more children, families and communities in need with our sustainable programs.
-You’ll also have the opportunity to send a goodbye letter to your previously sponsored child.
+If you sponsor an individual child (vs. a lifeline or refugee child), you’ll also have the opportunity to send a goodbye letter to your previously sponsored child.
 Saying goodbye can be hard, but a letter can help bring a sense of closure to your relationship and let your child know that your care doesn’t end with the program.
 We’ll make every effort to deliver your letter.